tlmoni/spacedude3/doc/ProjectDocument.md

 ### Gameplay

-* The target is to stay alive and complete the mission
+* The target is to stay alive, destroy ALL the enemies and find the goal teleporter.
 * Shoot the enemies with your blaster
 * Shooting at enemies depletes their hitpoints
 * When hitpoints reach zero, an entity dies